usnistgov/800-63-3/sp800-63c/sec3_definitions.md

 #### Attribute Claim

-A statement asserting a property of a subscriber without necessarily revealing all of the information in one or more attributes, independent of format.
+A statement asserting a property of a subscriber without revealing all of the information in one or more attributes, independent of format.
 For example, for the attribute 'birth date', a claim could be 'older than 18' or 'born in December'.

 #### Attribute Value